faisalshariff123/pixel-scenery-art-assests/README.md

 ## 🧰 Technical Info

 - Dimensions vary depending on usage (desktop/full-screen vs mobile); main focus is on 16 : 9 aspect ratio or square crops.
-- Created using Aseprite (or other pixel-art tools) + exported as PNG.
+- Created using [piskelapp.com] + exported as PNG.
 - Files kept simple and organized: more scene categories will be added over time.
 ---